-In this blog post, I will discuss one of the most controversial and heavily debated subjects in the Bible: the Israelite conquest.
-I will show different options for how people have interpreted this difficult subject, and give my own opinion.
-In a later post, I will expound more fully on each possible interpretation presented in this blog.
+In this article, I will discuss one of the most controversial and heavily debated subjects in the Bible: the Israelite conquest.

 The most pertinent questions regarding the Israelite conquest of Canaan (See Deuteronomy 2:32-37; 3:6; Chapter 7, Deuteronomy 20:10-18) and other nations designated for herem (total destruction or devotion to the Lord) are:

-While I do not have time in this short article to go into the details of the most common positions that I have heard in response to these questions, I will simply give an outline of them here:
+In a previous post, I describe the most common positions I have heard in response to these questions.
+I will simply give an outline of some of the positions here:

-1. Scripture is fallible and does not always represent God and his actions accurately
+Scripture is fallible and does not always represent God and His actions accurately

-2. God “wore a mask” and let himself “appear evil”
+God “wore a mask” and let Himself “appear evil”

-4. God “got himself dirty” in order to have a relationship with his people
+God “got Himself dirty” in order to have a relationship with His people

 1. How literally should we interpret the Israelite conquest?